CraneSoftwrights/revenge/README.md

 <a href="https://www.makeplayingcards.com/sell/cranesoftwrights" target="_blank">Buy a custom card deck</a> direct from Crane's supplier <img src="shared/revenge-deck.jpg" width="100px"/>

-Print image *(click the image then use the download icon at top right beside the pencil)* for A3 paper or US Tabloid 11x17 paper:
+Print image *(click the image then use the download icon at top right beside the pencil)* for A3 paper or US Tabloid 11x17 paper; the full board size fits in 10" x 10" or 254mm x 254mm, with a small unused margin of approximately .28in or 7mm around all four sides:

 [<img src="shared/revenge-crane.png"/>](burn/png/boards-no-peg-holes/Print-10x10-revenge-crane.png)